tooljump/tooljump/README.md

 - ✅ Implement strong authentication
 - ✅ Store integrations in GitHub with code review
 - ✅ Use read-only credentials with least privilege
-- ✅ Enable rate limiting
+- ✅ Enable rate limiting in your API Gateway
 - ✅ Keep dependencies updated

 [Learn more about security →](http://localhost:3001/docs/security)